alexgorbatchev/jquery-textext/README.md

 piece of functionality is separated from the main core and can act individually and together with other plugins.

-The benifits of this approach is that not only you can easily configure an input to provide just the functionality that you need, but that all other code that you aren't using doesn't need to be loaded at all.
+Modular design allows you easily turn a standard HTML text input into a wide range of modern, taylored to your needs data inputs without bloating your source code and slowing down your site with the code that you aren't using.

 A wide number of plugins are available including Tags, Autocomplete, Filter, Ajax as well as a few which are purely asthetical like Focus.

 Please refer to the [manual] for the full API documentation and examples.

-### Example
+## Example

     <textarea id="textarea" rows="1"></textarea>